Hibiscus tea: Americas

 Agua de flor de Jamaica, also called agua de Jamaica and rosa de Jamaica, is popular in Mexico, Central America, and parts of South America and the Caribbean.
 It is one of several common aguas frescas, which are inexpensive beverages typically made from fresh juices or extracts.
 Jamaica and other aguas frescas are commonly found in taquerias or other Mexican restaurants.
-It is usually prepared by steeping the calyces, in boiling water, straining the mixture, pressing the calyces (to squeeze all the juice out), adding sugar, and stirring.
+It is usually prepared by steeping the calyces in boiling water, straining the mixture, pressing the calyces (to squeeze all the juice out), adding sugar, and stirring.
 It is served chilled, and in Jamaica, this drink is a tradition at Christmas, served with fruitcake or sweet potato pudding.

 In Panama, both the flowers and the drink are called saril (a derivative of the English word sorrel).
 It is prepared by picking and boiling the calyces with chopped ginger, sugar, clove, cinnamon, and nutmeg.
-It is traditionally drunk around Christmas and Chinese New Year, diverging from Mexico and Central America and much more in line with the Caribbean, due to the strong West Indian influence in Panamanian culture especially in Panama City and most of Panama's Caribbean coast.
+It is traditionally drunk around Christmas and Chinese New Year.

 In the English-speaking Caribbean, the drink, called sorrel, is made from the calyces, and it is considered an integral part of Christmas celebrations.
 The Caribbean Development Company, a Trinidad and Tobago brewery, produces a Sorrel Shandy in which the tea is combined with beer.

-In American soul food cuisine, hibiscus tea is included in a category of "red drinks" associated with West Africa and is commonly served in soul food restaurants and at African-American social events.
+In American soul food cuisine, hibiscus tea is included in a category of "red drinks" associated with West Africa.
+Such red drinks, now usually carbonated soft drinks, are commonly served in soul food restaurants and at African-American social events.